mzakany23/proxmox-k8s/MCP_SETUP.md

 Once configured, you can ask Claude:

-- "How do I deploy a new app using the Gitea workflow?"
+- "How do I deploy a new app with HTTPS to my Proxmox cluster?"
-- "What's the command to add DNS entries?"
-- "Show me the ingress configuration for automatic HTTPS"
+- "Show me how to use the deploy-app.sh script"
+- "What's my cluster architecture and network setup?"
 - "How do I troubleshoot ArgoCD sync issues?"
+- "Walk me through pushing infrastructure changes to Gitea"
-- "What templates are available?"
+- "What templates are available for frontend vs backend apps?"
+- "How is Let's Encrypt configured with Cloudflare DNS-01?"
+- "Show me the GitOps workflow from code change to deployment"

 Claude will reference your actual setup and documentation when answering.

+## Key Information Available to AI

+The MCP server provides access to:
+- **Deployment Scripts**: `./scripts/deploy-app.sh` for app deployments
+- **Templates**: Frontend (with HTTPS ingress) and backend (internal) app templates
+- **GitOps Config**: ArgoCD Application watching `kubernetes/infrastructure` in Gitea
+- **Infrastructure Manifests**: MetalLB, Ingress, cert-manager, ArgoCD configurations
+- **Network Details**: LoadBalancer pool 192.168.68.100-110, domain configuration
+- **Terraform Setup**: VM provisioning and k3s cluster configuration

 ## Advanced: Custom Tools and Prompts